InBetweenNames/gentooLTO/README.md

 It is important to note that just because something is compiled with `-O3` and Graphite does not mean that the compiler will necessarily perform more optimizations than it would otherwise.
 I only include flags in `make.conf.lto` that allow the compiler to perform a transformation if it is deemed profitable--any "optimization" that doesn't actually optimize, after all, is just a transformation.
 The philosophy behind this configuration is to allow the compiler to optimize as it sees fit, without the restrictions normally imposed by `-O2` and friends.  **You won't ever find a flag that intentionally overrides the compiler's judgement in this configuration**.
 If you do find a flag in this configuration that does, please file a bug report!
 An example of a flag that overrides the compiler's judgement is `-funroll-loops`.

-The biggest gotcha with `-O3` is that it does not play nice with Undefined Behaviour.
+The biggest gotcha with `-O3` is that it does not play nice at all with Undefined Behaviour.
 UB is far more prevalent in C and C++ programs than anyone would like to admit, so the default advice with any source distribution is to build with `-O2` and be done with it.
 If `-O3` produces non-working code, that is more often than not the code's fault and not the compiler's.

 ## How to use this configuration

-Simply add this overlay (`layman -a lto-overlay`) to your system and `emerge sys-config/ltoize`.
+Add the `mv` overlay (`layman -a mv`) and then add this overlay (`layman -a lto-overlay`) to your system and `emerge sys-config/ltoize`.
 This will add in the necessary overrides to your `/etc/portage/`, but it won't modify your `make.conf`.
 It will create a `make.conf.lto` in `/etc/portage` with the recommended settings for LTO.
 Modify your own `make.conf` accordingly--there are comments in `make.conf.lto` to help guide you through the process, including for enabling Graphite.